A Rhodes Scholarship covers:

 Yes.
 Applicants should bear in mind, however, that the Scholarship stipend is sufficient only for one person, and that the Trust takes no financial responsibility for the support of a Scholar's spouse.
 Rhodes House, Oxford, warmly welcomes the partners of Rhodes Scholars, who are invited to Rhodes events.

 Scholars come into residence in Oxford in late September of the year following their selection.

 We regret that this is not possible.
 The age limit, as set in the selecting country, is absolute.

 Rhodes Scholars are designated by their constituency, Oxford college, and year for which they were elected.
-For example, 'Dr Susan Rice (Maryland/DC & New College 1986)' indicates that Dr Rice (United States National Security Advisor) was elected as the Rhodes Scholar for Maryland/DC for 1986 and became a member of New College, Oxford, in that year.
+For example, 'Dr Susan Rice (Maryland/DC & New College 1986)' indicates that Dr Rice (former United States National Security Advisor) was elected as the Rhodes Scholar for Maryland/DC for 1986 and became a member of New College, Oxford, in that year.